muratk5n/thirdwave/en/README.md

 multidimensional beef.
 But UKR arming itself before the war surely bothered Russia.

-Get arma fine obv as long as can deliver the ass-kicking that goes along with it, but that didn't happen.
+Get arms fine obv as long as can deliver the ass-kicking that goes along with it, but that didn't happen.

 ---